 Nargis Rezai

-Nargis Rezai is a french interpreter, Human right activist, a blogger and journalist for Afghan human right.
+Nargis Rezai is a French interpreter, Human rights activist, blogger and journalist for Afghan human rights.
 She also writes for a Swedish Magazine named Cora which is a cultural magazine publication since 2004 about Women, art and culture.
-Nargis worked with 3rd Eye photojournalism center as photographer and Project Assistant which was funded by US embassy, SDC, Franch Embassy, UNISCO, BBC, World Bank And international medias.
+Nargis worked with 3rd Eye Photojournalism Center as a photographer and Project Assistant which was funded by the US embassy, SDC, French Embassy, UNESCO, BBC, World Bank And international media.

 Ms. Fatima H. Bakhsh is a Master of Public Administration (MPA) graduate from Cornell University.
 Since 2014, she has acted as a women’s rights activist and researcher on women political and economic empowerment/participation and gender equality in Afghanistan through her professional and personal life.
 You can follow her on twitter via https://twitter.com/Fatima__GH.